 The dominant positive vibration of New York City is: “Vocation”.
 Vocation is a strong feeling of suitability for a specific occupation (most often it comes in the form of a career).
 Employment is usually the main occupation people have in life.
 And New York is ripe with people who regard their employment as being particularly worthy and of requiring great dedication.
 This dedication can be an inspirational thing.
 It fills the city with the feeling of being driven and it makes you want to get up and get moving.

 After this weekend’s workshop, I have decided to take a look at changing the format of my synchronization workshops.
 I don’t know exactly how yet, but like any good event, they evolve over time.
 I’m going to allow this change to take place as they have a life of their own and I’m curious about what they want to become.
 It seems change is happening in all areas of life right now.
 Sometimes, we collectively go through this process.
-As was predicted not only by myself, but also by so many other astrologers and extrasensories, this year all areas of life are being forced to change form and function.
+This year all areas of life are being forced to change form and function.
 We are in the instability of change so that we can find true stability.
 Think of it like a purification process.
 When we ask for the best possible version of life, our life has to mutate to become that.
 In the unstable transition from where we are to where we want to be, we step out into the unknown.
 Transition is not easy or comforting.
 As a result, the background noise in many of our lives right now is anxiety.
 It is tempting to think that anxiety means something is going wrong.
 But I assure you it is not.
 It is simply that we are being pushed WAY past our comfort zones into a new frontier.
 And when we confront the unknown, we project all the fears we have from past experiences into the unknown and in turn begin to fear it.